irtiza7/Auto-Message/README.md

 ### Requirements:
 * Run this command to install PyWhatKit package: pip install pywhatkit
-* WhatsApp Web should be enabled on you browser.
+* WhatsApp Web should be enabled on your browser.